loh-0/Algothon25-wiki/docs/8faq.md

 ## **What is FinTechSoc Algothon?**

-  Algothon is short for an *algorithmic trading hackathon*, consisting of 3 days of learning, designing and building data-driven trading algorithms using modelling and quant techniques.
+  Algothon is short for an *algorithmic trading hackathon*, consisting a fortnight of learning, designing and building data-driven trading algorithms using modelling and quant techniques.

 ---
 ## **Do I need to be studying at UNSW?**